Eight Ways To Lighten The Load On Your Next Lighting Project

 4. STAGE LIGHTING MATERIALS UNTIL YOU NEED THEM

-You can’t install everything at once, so what do you do with materials until you are ready to use them?
-Storing boxes of materials on the jobsite takes up valuable workspace and puts them at risk of being lost or damaged.
+What do you do with materials until you are ready to use them?
+Storing materials on the jobsite takes up valuable workspace and puts them at risk of being lost or damaged.
 On the other hand, waiting to purchase materials until you need them can delay your project with long lead times.

 5. STAY ORGANIZED WITH LEAN CONSTRUCTION COORDINATORS

 Paying electricians to be on a jobsite is expensive.
 If they’re stuck managing deliveries and organizing materials, you’re not getting the most value out of their time.
-Having a lean construction coordinator (LCC) on site gives you someone who can own the organization of your project at a lower cost.
+A lean construction coordinator (LCC) on site can own the organization of your project at a lower cost.

 6. PREFAB MATERIALS OFFSITE